Polaris Sportsman 850 Gearcase Fluids Change

 Changing the transmission and diff fluids in a Polaris ATV is an important part of its routine maintenance schedule.
 Drive system fluids break down over time, causing greater wear on the precision parts of the drivetrain.

 Changing these fluids can prevent that from happening.
 Polaris recommends changing the drive system fluids after every 50-75 hours of use.
 Watch the video above and follow the steps below to change the transmission and diff fluid on a Polaris Sportsman 850 ATV.

-Tools and Parts Needed - Polaris Sportsman Drive System Fluid Change
+Tools and Supplies - Polaris Sportsman Drive System Fluid Change

 Polaris Sportsman Front Gearcase Fluid Change